 Learning

-What you are learning is subjective, sometimes inaccurate and often contradictory.
+and often contradictory.
 You can't swallow it whole, you can't agree with everything or you will go mad.
 You need to develop discernment pretty sharpish.

 Your Name in Lights!